Running A Business

 What are the risks of not getting licenses and permits for your home-based business?

-Failing to get or renew a business license can be a costly mistake, and you can face significant penalties such as fines, lawsuits, and, in extreme cases, the business will get shut down.
+Failing to get or renew a business license can be a costly mistake, and you can face significant penalties such as fines or lawsuits, and, in extreme cases, the business will get shut down.
 Because the consequences of operating a home-based business without a license can be far-reaching and have a long-term impact on you and your business, you must understand the risks of non-compliance.

 The views and opinions expressed in this blog are those of the authors and do not necessarily reflect the official policy or position of Lendio.
 Any content provided by our bloggers or authors are of their opinion and are not intended to malign any religion, ethnic group, club, organization, company, individual or anyone or anything.
 The information provided in this post is not intended to constitute business, legal, tax, or accounting advice and is provided for general informational purposes only.
 Readers should contact their attorney, business advisor, or tax advisor to obtain advice on any particular matter.